Cottage Planned Institutions

 During the 1920s eugenics had firmly planted itself in mental health care.
 Hospitals had become less places of healing and more places to warehouse societies unwanted.
 So hospital construction caught up with the trend.
 Campuses continued to use the cottage plan but constructed larger and more utilitarian buildings, such as at Harlem Valley in New York and Byberry in Philadelphia with its newly constructed "N Buildings".
 These new buildings often made extensive use of dormitories rather than individual patient rooms and housed hundreds of patients in a single building.
 Care for the mentally ill at this time period was minimal while overcrowding was rampant; the drab, uniform, and institutional appearance of buildings constructed at this time reflects these circumstances.

 The Metropolitan Plan refers to a plan seen almost exclusively in New York state during the 1930s.
 New York decided to take a step away from the other states by building "super large buildings."
 These hospitals would become massive sprawling campuses, sometimes with multiple "super large buildings."
 One example of this would be Pilgrim State Hospital.
-At their peak these hospitals could easily house far more patients then any other institution within the United States.
+At their peak these hospitals could easily house far more patients than any other institution within the United States.
 Pilgrim State Hospital alone was able to house almost 14,000 patients at its peak.
 A few of the "super large buildings" are still in use, while many of the smaller cottage plan buildings on their campuses have been demolished or left vacant.

 Post Drug Cottage Plan